Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 For this reason, we almost always recommend applying a paint protection film (PPF), such as NinjaShield®, on top of the vinyl.
 While this increases cost, it extends durability and produces a higher gloss finish.

-"Hard wearing high gloss finish of NinjaShield® Paint & Surface Protection Film."
+“The hard-wearing high-gloss finish of NinjaShield® Paint & Surface Protection Film.”

-The only drawback in applying PPF on a yacht hull of any size, is that requires more manpower and skill than vinyl alone, due to differences in installation technique and material properties.
+The only drawback in applying PPF on a yacht hull of any size is that it requires more manpower and skill than vinyl alone, due to differences in installation technique and material properties.
 This is one reason why some owners may prefer to hire a specialist company like LuxWrap with experience in both vinyl and PPF.

 For hulls up to 20m, many competent local wrap shops can deliver an acceptable job.
 It may not always be cost-effective to fly in an international specialist such as LuxWrap.
 Regardless of choice, best practice is to check portfolios, request photos and references, and ask about the materials used, as well as for examples of how they have performed in real-world conditions.

-Hulls 30–60 Meters
+Hulls 30–60 Metres

 Captains and crew often ask: “Why wrap something this big and not paint it?”
 The answer lies in time and cost.
 Painting yachts in this size bracket involves very high expense and months of downtime.